zachwhalen/creativecoding/about.md

 * Participate fully and actively in all peer review workshops
 * Commit yourself to knowing and at least getting along with everyone else in the class
 * Avoid behavior in class or in Slack that would distract others or alienate their participation in any way

-### Logistics

-You'll be working with Github quite a bit this semester, and you should also create a blog that you'll use to share and reflect on your projects.
-Unless otherwise specified, a completed project should consist of:

- * Some code you've shared in Github
- * A sample of your output
- * A blog entry describing your process, reflecting on the outcome, and linking to your code in Github

-When all this is done, share your blog post in Slack, and submit it in Canvas.

 ## Policies and Expectations